BartMassey/digitgame/README.md

-The other program, written cooperatively with Jamey Sharp, is a solver for perfect play in the solitaire variant of the game; it can compute best-expected move or move with best chance of reaching a given score threshold.
+The other program, written cooperatively with Jamey Sharp, is a solver for perfect play in the solitaire variant of the game; it computes the move with best chance of reaching a given score threshold.
 This latter program has a textual "tutor" interface that allows the player to pick a move and then shows what the expected payoffs were for the various choices.

 This game was introduced to me by Andreas Junghanns, who also built a solver for it.
 His agrees with mine, so I hope